MySandbox-rahulkrbxr/GoodMovies/README.md

 The system is built using Spring Cloud Netflix Eureka for service discovery and implements a microservices architecture with three core services: movie-catalog-service, movie-info-service, and ratings-data-service.
 Each service is independently deployable and communicates via REST APIs, making the system highly scalable and maintainable.

+## Features

+- **Service Discovery**: Centralized Eureka server for automatic service registration and discovery
+- **Load Balancing**: Client-side load balancing with Spring Cloud LoadBalancer
+- **Resilient Communication**: Services communicate via REST with fallback capabilities
+- **Independent Deployment**: Each microservice can be deployed and scaled independently

 ## Repository Structure
 ```
 .